Articles

 • Dry mouth

 Occasional thirst is normal.
-Persistent symptoms should be discussed with a healthcare professional.
+Persistent symptoms should always be discussed with a healthcare professional.
+SugarPros can help you track these patterns and determine when further medical evaluation is appropriate.

 8. Belly Weight Gain Over Time